Ida Schumacher

-Ida Schumacher (born 5 March 1894 in Arnstorf, Niederbayern (Lower Bavaria), as Ida Strömer and died on 6 April 1956 in Gauting) was a Bavarian theatre actress and comedienne.
+Ida Schumacher (born 5 March 1894 in Arnstorf, Niederbayern (Lower Bavaria), as Ida Stömmer and died on 6 April 1956 in Gauting) was a Bavarian theatre actress and comedienne.

 Life and career

 Born in 1894 in Arnstorf, Ida Schumacher was first discovered at the age of thirteen for the choir of Münchner Künstlertheater (Munich Artist Theatre).
 Later, she studied singing but lost her voice in 1930 due to severe cold.
 She developed paralysis of her vocal cord, which resulted in her famous trademark of speaking with hoarse, constricted voice.